DanielJDupont/react-animejs-wrapper/readme.md

   myRef.current.seekPercent(percentage)
   ```

 ## React Animejs Wrapper

-Allows the use of Anime.js with React JSX elements to quickly and easily create powerful animations.
+Allows the use of Anime.js with React JSX elements to quickly and easily create powerful animations. :smiley:

-Intended to be used with Next.js and with TypeScript but it should work with React and JavaScript as is.

-This package was also created to meet the needs of **Interview Py**.
-Interview Py is a comprehensive interview prepration resource that prepares software developers and engineers for coding interviews using Python.

 ## Installation

-You need to install react-animejs-wrapper and it's dependency animejs.

 Using npm: